 As part of Indiana University’s mission of education and public service, the information contained on this page is presented to increase awareness surrounding digital copyright issues.
 While everyone has their own opinions and concerns, it is not possible to determine the outcome of the substantial and prolonged debate relating to peer-to-peer file sharing and digital copyright.
 You have the right to criticize the existing laws, petition your local, state, and federal government representatives for more consumer-friendly copyright laws, and boycott the content industry, but as of today, you DO NOT have the right to download or share copyrighted material without the copyright owners express permission.
 If you do so, you may face serious penalties under the law and University policy.

-Please note that if you have received a notice from the University Information Policy Office directing you to take the online tutorial and quiz, you must visit the copyright tutorial resolution page in order to resolve the incident.
+Please note that if you have received a notice from the University Information Security Office directing you to take the online tutorial and quiz, you must visit the copyright tutorial resolution page in order to resolve the incident.

 If Indiana University receives a complaint that copyrighted material is being distributed from a computer that our records indicate is registered to your username, you must complete the copyright tutorial and quiz.
 This tutorial is a mandatory part of the resolution process.
 While IU does not actively search for instances of copyrighted infringement, we must respond to complaints of illegal activity on the IU network.